 - Require confirmation of the frequency of tank pump‐out and the last time the tank was cleaned;

-- Give consideration of a report, completed by a qualified third-party contractor hired by the owner, on a Ministry prescribed form, or other form as deemed necessary by the Chief Building Official.
+Give consideration of a report, completed by a qualified third-party contractor hired by the owner, on a Ministry-prescribed form, or other forms as deemed necessary by the Chief Building Official.

 Phase II – Follow‐Up Maintenance Inspections